History for Kids: April Fool's Day Fun

 Childcare providers can observe this holiday with children by making it a day for silly fun.

-For a tricky treat, spread a spoonful of vanilla yogurt on a plate.
+The Yolk's on You For a tricky treat, spread a spoonful of vanilla yogurt on a plate.
 Place a peach half on top of that and serve the kids their funny fried eggs.